 Some might have expected the change to come sooner, since some of the best distilleries, as well as the methods of distilling, have been run and created by women.
 Really the brooding figure of the man should never have appeared.

-And considering that recent estimates show that women make up at least a third of worldwide whisky drinkers, it is an image that is very quickly changing.
+And considering that recent estimates show that women make up at least a third of worldwide whisky drinkers, it is an image that is very quickly changing, with more open to the idea of women and whisky going hand in hand.

 The title of Fred Minnick’s book Whiskey Women: The Untold Story of How Women Saved Bourbon, Scotch, and Irish Whiskey speaks for itself.